oracle-livelabs/oci/healthcare-innovations/ai-vision/introduction/introduction.md

 Estimated Workshop Time: 12 hours

-*Estimated Workshop Time can vary depending upon the Labs that you choose to do, and all ten parts are Optional.*
+*Estimated Workshop Time can vary depending upon the Labs that you choose to do, and all labs from lab 8 are Optional.*
 <!--
 ### AI for Healthcare - Complete Demo and Architecture video